jarvis1200/Tensorflow_Materials/README.md

 # Tensorflow_Materials

-This repo created for tensorflow material which i had practiced!!
+This repo created for tensorflow which i had practiced!!